Rankini Temple, Jadugora: Temple

 The Goddess worshipped in the temple is believed to be a physical incarnation of Goddess Kali.
 The ancient temple is said to have formerly existed on a rock.
 According to the legends, the temple had witnessed the human sacrifices (narabali) in the past, until about 1865, when this was eventually stopped by the British.
 The belief amongst the tribes was that the Goddess herself killed the victims.
 The stone deity was originally worshipped by the local Bhumij tribes.
 Later, through the passage of time this worship transformed into worship of the Hindu Goddess Durga, probably when the Kings of Dhalbhumgarh took over.
 Dhalbhum was first written about when the British Army attacked the Dhalbhum and Ghatsila region in 1767 jointly with Raja of Midnapore, after a previous abortive attempt in 1765.
 The famous Bengali writer Bibhutibhushan Bandyopadhyay (1894-1950) has mentioned Rankini Devi in his Bengali story named "Rankini Debir Khadga".

 The current temple that stands is about 70 years old, built around 1950.
 The trust managing the temple was formed in 1954.
 The main temple is flanked by a temple dedicated to Lord Ganesha and a temple dedicated to Lord Shiva, on each side.
+The old Rankini temple is situated at Ghatshila police station complex.

 There is a Hari Mandir recently constructed near the Rankini temple dedicated to Radha-Gobind.